Accessing funding during Covid-19 and beyond

 EasyBiz Technologies + Bridgement webinar (July 2020)

-EasyBiz Technologies hosted a webinar with Bridgement that highlighted how businesses can best navigate and adapt to the “new norm” as a result of the Covid-19 pandemic.
-Daniel Golderg, CEO and founder of Bridgement, explored the various funding options available to South Africa’s SMEs during Covid-19.
+EasyBiz Technologies hosted a webinar with Bridgement that highlighted how businesses can best navigate and adapt to the “new norm”, as a result of the Covid-19 pandemic.
+Daniel Golderg, CEO and founder of Bridgement, explored the various business funding options available to South Africa’s SMEs during Covid-19.

 He further outlined the current market in South Africa and SMEs efforts to access various relief fund grants from banks, government and private institutions.
 “There was a massive spike in Google searches by SMEs looking for funding when the lockdown commenced at the end of March, almost five times the usual volume.